RubixDev/Rug/markdown/COMMAND_Category.md

 ### commandSlimeChunk
 A command that shows if the current chunk is a slime chunk based on the set slimeChunkPercentage
 - Type: `String`
 - Default value: `ops`
 - Required options: `true`, `false`, `ops`
+- Categories: `COMMAND`, `RUG`

+### commandSudo
+A command that executes the exact input as the selected Player
+This is not just an alias for /execute, because inputs without '/' will be sent as a chat message by the selected Player
+- Type: `String`
+- Default value: `ops`
+- Required options: `true`, `false`, `ops`